joinpursuit/AC_4_Web/units/react/exercises/react_text_input/react_text_input.md

 ```

 Above the poem, include a text input titled `fontSize` which will display the value of a state property with the same name.
 Set it initially to the string `'small'`.
 Whenever the `render` function is called, check if `fontSize` has one of the values `small`, `medium` or `large`.
 If it does, assign the appropriate class to the `pre` tag that displays the poem.
 If the value of `fontSize` is something else, assign the class `small` to the `pre` tag.

+## Celsius - Fahrenheit

+Create a component with two input fields, one for temperature in fahrenheit and one for temperature in celsius.
+Whenever one of the fields is changed, the other should change accordingly.
+I.e. if the fahrenheit is changed, the celsius will be updated.
+If the celsius is changed, the fahrenheit will be updated.